22 Jul Alcohol Intervention Guide

 Alcohol addiction is a serious and severe condition.
 No one knows more than the family and friends of an alcoholic what a devastating and destructive force alcohol can be on an addict’s life.
 If an alcoholic is drinking so much that alcohol is consuming their entire existence: their emotional well being, their financial stability, their ability to lead a normal life, they may also become distant and defensive toward those who love them.
 It can be extremely difficult to convince a person that they have a problem.
 An addict’s entire mindset is built around procuring more of the substance they’re addicted to, so anyone or anything that comes in their way is viewed as a threat.
 Often, the only way to get through to an alcoholic is to stage an intervention for them.

 Staging an intervention should by no means be taken lightly.
 When friends and family are ready to intervene with an alcoholic, they should enlist the help of a professional interventionist.
 An interventionist has a background in substance abuse and plenty of experience dealing with addicts.
 They will help devise a plan that is specific to the alcoholic, their family, and their lifestyle.
-Because many alcoholics may react with feelings of anger or rage when confronted about their problem, it is crucial that an interventionist is involved in the process, in order to help deal with the alcoholic’s unpredictable behavior.
+Because many alcoholics may react with feelings of anger or rage when confronted about their problem, it is crucial that an interventionist is involved in the process, in order to help deal with the alcoholic’s unpredictable behavior and ultimately get them into an addiction treatment program.

 Working With A Family